Compressive Statistical Learning with Random Feature Moments: A general compression framework for statistical learning

-which defines a semi-norm on the space of finite signed measures (see Annex~\ref{sec:FiniteSignedMeasures}) on $\SampleSpace$; or more precisely, on the linear subset of signed measures such that all $f \in \FClass$ are integrable.
-With this notation, we have
+which defines a semi-norm on the space of finite signed measures (see Appendix~\ref{sec:FiniteSignedMeasures}) on $(\SampleSpace,\mathfrak{Z})$ such that all $f \in \GClass$ are integrable.
+In order to be explicit about the integrability assumptions in the results to come, we will call this space the set of $\GClass$-integrable finite signed measures (resp. probability distributions, when appropriate).